Evaluation of music in Zambia: conclusion

 all the favourite music and dance items and performers.2Surveys 1985/86, 1987 and 2004.
 Based on Table P.

-Looking at the way the different types of judgements are spread over the different music and dance items and performers in the 1980s and the 2000s, we see a major shift from the top left to the bottom right of the plot, away from changeable features to effect and to a lesser extent to feeling.
+Looking at how the different types of judgements are spread across the music and dance items and performers in the 1980s and the 2000s, we see a major shift from the top left to the bottom right of the plot.
+This indicates a move away from changeable features towards effect, and, to a lesser extent, feeling.

 A shift in judgements between the 1980s and the 2000s

 Evaluation of music in Zambia: conclusion.
-The 1980s (blue) and 2000s (green) judgements about songs and dances and performers have little overlap.
-We’ve drawn a grey separation line to show this.
-It indicates that the occurrences of the different judgements have changed a lot over these 20 years.
+The 1980s (blue) and 2000s (green) judgements about songs, dances and performers show little overlap.
+A grey separation line has been drawn to illustrate this significant change in the occurrences of the different judgements over these 20 years.
 This is the major shift mentioned above.

-Generally, there is a decrease of judgements referring to properness, structural features and notably changeable features.
-And an increase of those referring to feeling and notably effect.
+Generally, there has been a decrease in judgements referring to properness, structural features, and, notably, changeable features.
+Conversely, there has been an increase in those referring to feeling and, notably, effect.
 In the 2000s, people judge music and dance much more on their effect and, to a lesser extent, the feeling that they evoke.
 Structural and changeable features are far less important in the evaluation of music and dance.
-In the 1980s, their judgements are more equally divided over the six groups of judgements.
+In the 1980s, judgements were more equally divided across the six groups of judgements.

-The same shift we see within the different music and dance items and performers, see Table P. For instance, the groups of the judgements about Dances to watch have shifted from changeable and structural features and feeling in the 1980s to feeling and effect in the 2000s.
-This holds for all types of performers and for items that one watches or judges in real time.
-Only for Dance to dance and Songs judged from memory the groups have remained more or less the same.
+The same shift is observed within the different music and dance items and performers; see Table P. For instance, judgements about Dances to watch have shifted from changeable and structural features and feeling in the 1980s to feeling and effect in the 2000s.
+This trend holds for all performer types and for items that are watched or judged in real time.
+Only for Dance to dance and Songs judged from memory have the judgement categories remained more or less the same.

 Differences between judgements about songs, dances and performers